Comprehensive exam

 2. Dissertation Part:

-In case of failing one or both parts of the Theoretical Part, the exam may be repeated in the same exam period on the day appointed for re-examinations.
+In case of failing one or both parts of the Theoretical Part, the exam may be retaken in the same exam period on the day appointed for re-examinations.
 The Dissertation Part is also repeatable in case of a fail.

 In special cases postponing the Comprehensive Exam may be requested in the same exam period until the deadline for the re-examination.